 Documents and memos from organizers of that unforgettable day show just how much planning and attention to detail went into ensuring the success of the peaceful March.
 An RSVP form issued by the Medical Committee for Civil Rights asks respondents to indicate whether they require financial assistance to attend the March, whether they’ll attend the group luncheon, and whether they’ll travel to D.C. via train or plane.
 A box allows participants to indicate how many $3 lunches they’ll be ordering, another asks if they’d like to receive additional forms to share with other potential volunteers.
 It’s a surprisingly prosaic reminder of the local, personal level at which world history is made.
-These documents and many others are available in the “Activists and Social Leaders” sale at RR Auction.
-At press time, the bid on these March documents was $220.
+These documents and many others were auctioned in early 2021 as part of the “Activists and Social Leaders” sale at RR Auction.
+The March documents sold for $541.*

 The papers instruct marchers, for example, to “[w]ear comfortable shoes, a head covering, and, if the weather forecast suggests rain, a plastic rain coat.”
 They are reminded to “[e]at a good breakfast before leaving,” and to bring “a thermos of ice cubes if traveling by bus or train.”
 A note, typed entirely in capital letters, urges marchers to remember that “THIS WILL BE A LONG, HARD, HECTIC DAY, AND THE OBJECTIVES OF THE MARCH ON WASHINGTON FOR JOBS AND FREEDOM SHOULD BE KEPT IN MIND SO AS TO PREVENT LOSS OF TEMPER, ETC…” The sense of difficulty and commotion and concern is not necessarily captured in bird’s-eye-view photographs, or a recording of Dr. King’s speech.
 But these documents, in their way, say as much about the event as that speech does.
 They reveal the work of the individuals who were essentially organizing field trips on the scale of a quarter-million people for a cause greater than them all.